Macroeconomists must grasp the difference between economic value and exchange value.

 … , like Smith, Locke, Ricardo, and Marx later on, Aristotle did not seem to understand money in terms of exchange value, and therefore as relating objects among themselves in relation to the concomitance or lack of concomitance between “the real flow of property, goods, and services and the dummy flow being given and taken in exchange for the real flow.”39 CWL 21, 40 Still less did they grasp that in an advanced industrial society, the real flow and the money flow are channeled within two separate circuits of production and circulation functionally distinguished into producer goods and consumer goods, and operating in real time in accord with distinct phases of expansion.
 Besides misunderstanding money of account, they misunderstood the relationship of money to time.
 [Fred Lawrence; “Money, Institutions, and The Human Good,” in Liddy, 2010, 186]

 The generalized intelligibility of the economic process will postulate a transformation to a higher synthesis.
+This generalization will drive Marx and his imbecilic class conflict into the shadows.
 The implementation of the explanatory higher synthesis in the concrete, real, objective, dynamic process, with its practical precepts for free people, will a) attack the neglect of economic education and dispel ignorance, b) effect full employment, c) undermine the opportunity for peculation corrupting central governments and party politics, d) clarify the functional interdependencies explaining the dynamic process, and e) eliminate at a stroke both the problem of wages and the complementary problem of trade unions.
 Lonergan’s explanatory macroeconomic field theory is a higher synthesis and radical generalization; it constitutes an advance from a theory of external efficient cause to a set of functionings as they are related among themselves.
 It is the responsibility of academia to understand, verify, and teach this higher synthesis which is necessary for survival.

 Just as the surplus expansion is anti-egalitarian in tendency, postulating an increasing rate of saving, and attaining this effectively by increasing, in the main, the income of those who already spend as much as they care to on basic products, so the basic expansion is egalitarian in tendency; it postulates a continuously decreasing rate of saving, a continuously decreasing proportion of surplus income in total income; and it achieves this result effectively by increasing, in the main, the income of those who have a maximum latent demand for consumer goods and services.
 [CWL 15, 139]